Yoram Yair: Military service

 Yair crossed the Suez Canal and led at the head of his battalion the advance of the three armoured brigades of the Baran Division, against the Egyptian commando and outposts in the agricultural buffer zone along the freshwater canal and lakes.
 The battalion fought for more than a hundred miles, as far as the outskirts of the city of Suez.
 Yair was careful to make use of the battalion's advantages and conducted all the fighting in the Egyptian complexes along the tens of kilometres in infantry fighting, which surprised the Egyptians who waited for Israeli tanks with anti-tank missiles.
 In all the long days of fighting on the other side of the Suez Canal not one of the battalion's soldiers was killed.

-In 1975, Yair was appointed commander of the Company Commanders Course and was sent to the United States to attend a one-year Command and Staff course of the United States Army.
+In 1975 Yair was appointed commander of the Company Commanders Course and was sent to the United States to attend a one-year Command and Staff course of the United States Army.

-Upon his return from the United States, Yair was promoted to the rank of colonel and served as head of Combat Theory at the Infantry and Paratroopers Chief Division.
-In Operation Litani, Yair commanded a combined brigade battle team of two radar school battalions: the 906th and 17th Battalions and the 53rd Armoured Battalion, under the Infantry and Paratroopers Chief Division, Brigadier General Uri Simchoni.
-The forces, under Yair's command, conquered Tel Chalaaboun, Tel 850 and junction Chaff - al Hawa, killing 55 terrorists.
+On his return from the United States Yair was promoted to the rank of colonel and served as head of Combat Theory at the Infantry and Paratroopers Chief Division.
+In Operation Litani, Yair commanded a combined brigade battle team of two radar school battalions: the 906th and 17th Battalions and the 53rd Armoured Battalion, under the Infantry and Paratroopers Chief Division, Brigadier general Uri Simchoni.
+The forces, under Yair's command, conquered Tel Chalaaboun, Tel 850 and junction Chaff – al Hawa, killing 55 terrorists.
 Then, Yair founded the Anti-Missile Brigade, "Hazi HaEsh" Division, and was appointed commander of the Officers Academy.

-In 1981, Yair was appointed commander of the Paratroopers Brigade.
+In 1981 Yair was appointed commander of the Paratroopers Brigade.
 That same year, as the Paratrooper Brigade Commander, Yair led two raid operations deep in Lebanon, in response to artillery fire between the PLO and the IDF.
 Yair commanded Operation "Zilzal" More than 40 km deep in Lebanon.
-In this operation, Yair's force had one man killed and seven wounded, and under heavy fire coming from all the hills and buildings around, Yair managed to rescue the force with the help of two Yasur helicopters, which returned to Israel with bullet holes all around.
+In this operation, Yair's force had one man killed and seven wounded, and under heavy fire coming from all the hills and buildings around, Yair managed to rescue the force with the help of two Yasur helicopters, which returned to Israel with Bullet Holes all around.